 - Once the cheese has dried out, mix it with the mascarpone cheese and powdered sugar in a medium bowl until well-combined and smooth.
 Chill in an air-tight container until ready to use (at least 30 minutes).
 The cannoli cream can be made 2-3 days in advance and kept in the refrigerator.

 - To make the cannoli shells: Pulse the flour, sugar, cocoa powder, cinnamon, and salt in the bowl of a food processor fitted with the steel blade until combined.
-Pour in the melted butter and pulse a few more times until it incorporates into the dry ingredients.
+Pour in the melted butter and pulse a few more times until it incorporates into the dry ingredients and then pulse in the egg white until it combines.
 Use a rubber spatula to clear the sides of the bowl.
 With the food processor running, pour the Marsala through the feed tube into the bowl and keep the processor running only until the dough comes together in a ball.
 Divide the dough into two pieces, wrap them in plastic wrap, and chill the dough pieces for 30 minutes - 1 hour.

 - With a 2 ½-inch round cookie cutter, cut out 48 rounds of dough, re-rolling the dough scraps as needed.
 Transfer the rounds to the cups of two 24-cup a mini muffin pans, pressing them lightly to mold them into the cups.
 Spray the tops evenly and lightly with vegetable spray.
 Bake for 10-12 minutes until the shells are lightly browned and starting to bubble in places.
 Transfer the pans to wire racks and allow the shells to cool for a couple minutes then take them out of the pans and allow them to cool completely on the racks.
 The cannoli shells can be make 1 day in advance and stored in a plastic zip-top bag or resealable container at room temperature.